 - meet new people (networking and socializing)

-- have a chance to spend a quality active time with the family
+- have a chance to spend quality active time with the family

-This year, we will also be starting indoor game nights, trip to ROM, AGO and Ontario Science Centre (depending on availability of the tickets).
+This year, we will also be starting indoor game nights, trips to ROM, AGO and Ontario Science Centre (depending on the availability of the tickets).

 Note: Since these activities are geared to engage newcomers (immigrants and convention refugees), we also collect immigration information (i.e. copy of PR card/landing paper, letter of convention refugee status confirmation, etc.)